How Industrial Freeze Dryers Work: Process and System Guide

 How Water Vapor Moves to the Condenser

-Water vapor movement is one of the most important parts of industrial freeze drying.
-If vapor cannot leave the product area quickly, the drying process becomes slower and less stable.
+In practice, water vapor movement is one of the most important parts of industrial freeze drying.
+However, if vapor cannot leave the product area quickly, the drying process becomes slower and less stable.

 Simple Vapor Flow